sanko/fictional-palm-tree/SECURITY.md

 - Security vulnerabilities identified in the project will be assigned a unique identifier and (if applicable) a Common Vulnerabilities and Exposures (CVE) identifier.

-- The project's Maintainers team will be responsible for addressing the vulnerability through a standard pull request, backporting the fix to immediate prior minor release branch, and including the fix in the next stable release.
+- The project's Maintainers will be responsible for addressing the vulnerability through a standard pull request, backporting the fix to immediate prior minor release branch, and including the fix in the next stable release.

 - Release notes for the patched version will include the assigned identifier and, if applicable, the CVE identifier for the vulnerability.

-- A grace period will be provided for Maintainers to update to the vulerable minor version and remove vulerable releases from PAUSE.
+- A grace period will be provided for Maintainers to update the vulerable minor version and remove vulerable releases from PAUSE (nothing can be done about backpan).

   This period will be one month for non-critical vulnerabilities and three months for critical vulnerabilities.